pyne/pyne/docs/source/usersguide/enrichment.rst

 ======================
 Nuclide - and specifically uranium - enrichment is a common materials task.
 This is the process by which the isotopic distribution is modified based on the masses of the constituent nuclides.
-On an industrial scale, this is ofen done using gaseous diffusion or gas centrifuge cascades.
+On an industrial scale, this is often done using gaseous diffusion or gas centrifuge cascades.

 The PyNE enrichment module provides a technology-independent way of solving